 9.1 Information Regarding Children

 Due to the nature of Odonate’s business, programs and benefits are not marketed to minors.
 Odonate does not knowingly solicit or collect Personal Information from children under the age of 13 (and in certain jurisdictions under the age of 16).
 If we learn that we have collected Personal Information from a child under the age of 13 (and in certain jurisdictions under the age of 16), we will promptly delete that information.
-If you are a parent or guardian and you believe we have inadvertently collected personally identifying information from your child who is under 18, you may contact us by sending an e-mail to email@example.com to request that we delete his or her information from our records.
+If you are a parent or guardian and you believe we have inadvertently collected personally identifying information from your child who is under 18, you may contact us by sending an e-mail to email@example.com to request that we delete your child's information from our records.

 9.2 California Privacy Rights